navanchauhan/My-Website-Swift/Content/posts/2019-12-22-Fake-News-Detector.md

 ### Data Gathering

 To build a classifier, you need a lot of data.
-George McIntire (GH: @joolsa) has created a wonderful dataset containing the headline, body and wheter it is fake or real.
+George McIntire (GH: @joolsa) has created a wonderful dataset containing the headline, body and whether it is fake or real.
 Whenever you are looking for a dataset, always try searching on Kaggle and GitHub before you start building your own

 ### Dependencies

 I used a Google Colab instance for training my model.
-If you also plan on using Google Colab then I reccomend choosing a GPU Instance (It is Free)
+If you also plan on using Google Colab then I recommend choosing a GPU Instance (It is Free)
 This allows you to train the model on the GPU.
-Turicreat is built on top of Apache's MXNet Framework, for us to use GPU we need to install a CUDA compatible MXNet package.
+Turicreate is built on top of Apache's MXNet Framework, for us to use GPU we need to install a CUDA compatible MXNet package.

 ```Termcap